This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 - Smooth and creamy, yet there's NO cream cheese in it.

-- You only need 5 ingredients for that old-fashioned flavor.
+- You only need 5 ingredients in this recipe for that old fashioned pimento cheese flavor.

 - Gluten free and vegetarian!